2009 Northern Mariana Islands general election

-General elections were held in the Northern Mariana Islands on 7 November 2009, electing the Governor, the Legislature, four mayors, the Board of Education and nine municipal council members.
-There were also four referendums.
+General elections were held in the Northern Mariana Islands on Saturday, November 7, 2009.
+Voters in the Northern Mariana Islands voted for the Governor of the Northern Mariana Islands, 6 seats in the Northern Mariana Islands Senate, all twenty seats in the Northern Mariana Islands House of Representatives, 4 mayors, seats for the municipal council, and seats for the board of education.
+Additionally, a referendum was held.

+This was the last general election to be held on an odd year.
+This election also saw the extension all office holding officials by one year to move the elections to even-years, corresponding with the elections of other federal and state offices, including the nationwide United States House of Representatives elections and the United States general elections.
+This election also oversaw the first run-off to be held in the Northern Mariana Islands, which were held on Monday, November 23, 2009.
+Benigno Repeki Fitial became the first governor to win a second term since 1985 and the first time a candidate won a majority since 1993 thanks to the newly implemented run-off voting system.

 Background

 A total of 16,146 voters registered to vote with the Commonwealth Election Commission for the 2009 election.
 That is a 15% increase in voters compared to the 15,118 people who registered to vote in the 2005 general election.
 Precinct 1 on Saipan, which includes the villages of San Antonio, San Vicente and Koblerville, had the most number of registered voters at 4,331.
 Voter registration ended on September 18, 2009.

 A total of 109 candidates vied for the 43 elected positions in the Northern Mariana Islands in the 2009 election.
 The contested offices included the offices of governor & lieutenant governor, the twenty seats in the House of Representative, six (of nine) seats in the Senate as well as mayoral posts and various local offices.

 At least 18,000 ballots designed to be read by counting machines were printed in Alabama for the 2009 election, according to the executive director of the Election Commission, Robert Guerrero.

+In early 2009, Benigno Fitial, known as Uncle Ben, was under extreme pressure from his rivals and the general populace, being known as the unpopular incumbent who broke all his major campaign promises.
+He had stopped paying Retirement Fund contributions.
+The Commonwealth Utilities Corporation was on the verge of collapse.
+The Commonwealth had lost a major part of its self-determination through the lost control over minimum wage and immigration to the United States Federal Government.
+His Lieutenant Governor Timothy Pangelinan Villagomez and Commerce Secretary James A. Santos were in federal prison for corruption.